The Jesus Rolls: Plot

 They find a house where Quintana washes Petey's wound.
-Marie tells them that the owner of the car, Paul has sold it.
 Petey has sex with Marie while Quintana watches, cheering them on.
 Marie explains that she has had sex with thousands of people.
-When they break into Paul's beauty salon and steal the money, Marie freaks out and attacks them.
+When they break into Paul's beauty salon and steal money, Marie attacks them.
 They tie her up and leave her there.
-The pair go bowling, where Quintana dances with a woman, who yells at him and leaves.
+The pair go bowling, where Quintana dances with a woman.

 The pair pick up recently released inmate Jean from a woman's prison, and they take her to buy clothes.
 At a restaurant on the beach, Jean talks to the owner about her menstrual cycle.
-Then they head to a motel and Petey and Quintana have sex with Jean who then shoots and kills herself.
-The pair flee and go back to the house from earlier, where Marie is waiting.
+They next go to a motel and Petey and Quintana have sex with Jean, who then commits suicide.
+They flee and go back to the house where Marie is waiting.

-They discover that Jean's son, Jack is getting out of prison the next day, so Petey and Quintana pick him up.
+Jean's son, Jack, is getting out of prison the next day, so Petey and Quintana pick him up.
 The three go to a cabin in the woods where Marie is waiting, and have breakfast.
-Jack has sex with Marie, while Quintana and Petey go fishing.
+Jack has sex with Marie while Quintana and Petey go fishing.

-The four of them go to rob a corrections officer Jack knows, who he shoots and has nothing, and then hovers outside while the other three flee.
+Jacks shoots and robs a corrections officer he knows while the others flee.
 They steal another car and leave the city.
-At a gas station, Petey and Quintana read in a newspaper, that they are wanted in the shooting of the officer.
+At a gas station, Petey and Quintana read in a newspaper that they are wanted for shooting the officer.
 They steal a smart car and eventually pull over for Marie to pee by a lake.
 At the side of the road is a muscle car that belongs to people boating there.

 Quintana, Petey, and Marie steal the car, leaving the smart car behind.
-Later, it loses control as the foundation comes loose, the brakes jam and they crash.
-After which they realize it was Paul's car from earlier with a new paint and body job.
-It crashed due to the damage that was inflicted on it in the chop shop.
-So, they start to hitchhike.
+The muscle car's brakes jam and they crash, after which they realize it was Paul's car from earlier with a new paint and body job, so they hitchhike.